ChrisCummins/msc-thesis/docs/Log.md

 Mendeley reports that I have read **167** of my 276 documents and papers.
 My goal by 7/1/2016 is to read 500 academic papers or works, raising this value to **667**.

+## Sunday 11th

+Feedback from PPar proposal:

+1. The methodology part of the proposal is not as clear as it should be.
+More information would be useful especially regarding how the online machine learning and the auto-tuner are going to work.
+1. The motivation section does not discuss enough how the example motivates the proposed research.
+Also, a less trivial example would make the significance of the proposed research more clear.
+1. The work plan is too short and doesn't define its tasks and deliverables very clearly.
+While some of this information can be found in other sections of the proposal and especially the methodology section, it would be better to have it restated clearly and explicitly in the work plan section.

+All of the comments seem entirely fair and justified.
+A quick recap on my own thoughts on how I can overcome these shortcomings in future
+work:

+* Organise supervisor meetings to discuss high-level structure and ideas *before* starting writing.
+* Get the first draft out of the door *earlier*, and ensure supervisors know what sections that I need feedback on most.
+* *Start* with the motivation section.
+This makes intuitive sense, as a solid motivation underpins all good research.
+Starting with the motivation section would have also highlighted the uncertainties in my methodology, causing me to iron out those details early in the writing process.
+* Don't underestimate the value of a proper work plan.
+Don't just throw in an arbitrary Gantt chart.